LucasNoffsMotta/PygameVirtualKeybord/README.md

-This is a simple text input simulating a virtual Keybord made with Pygame.
+This is a simple text inputer simulating a virtual Keybord made with Pygame.
 The purpose of this program is to test a couple features that can be used on a larger game project.

 This program is capable of:
   -  Recieve user input on the virtual keybord.